 - Python native types:

-, they're aliases for Python native types but annotated with CocoIndex type information to indicate the exact bit size.
-Using them as custom function return types, you can control the exact type used in downstream, within engine and target and more - numpy number types:
+Float32,Float64,Int64.
+They’re aliases for Python native types but annotated with CocoIndex type information to indicate the exact bit size.
+Using them as custom function return types, you can control the exact type used downstream, within the engine and target, and more - numpy number types:

 - Python native types: